-COnscription is a multimedia installation by artist Caglar Kimyoncu, inspired by stories from Turkey exploring the call-up to military service for people who don't 'fit the mould'
+COnscription was a multimedia installation, inspired by stories from Turkey exploring the call-up to military service for people who don’t ‘fit the mould’.

 Three strangers meet in a military psychiatric ward.
 Each man has a story; each has his doubts about the others.
 All are being watched and judged.
 As they await their fate, they are called individually to see the doctor whose decision will influence the rest of their lives.
 The pressure builds, fear rises and secrets are revealed.